Loudoun schools chief apologizes for district’s handling of alleged assaults, promises changes to disciplinary procedures

 “I wrongly interpreted [the question] as incidents involving transgender and gender-fluid students,” Ziegler said.
 “I regret that my comments were misleading, and I apologize for the distress that error caused families.”

 The superintendent also said Friday that he recently became aware, through reporting from the Daily Wire, that Loudoun “inadvertently omitted some information” in its reporting of disciplinary incidents to the Virginia Department of Education — reporting that is required by state law.
 He called the omission, which happened before he assumed the role of superintendent half a year ago, “extremely concerning.”
-But Ziegler said he has no reason to believe it was intentional or meant to hide information from the department.
+But Ziegler said he has no reason to believe that it was intentional or meant to hide information from the department.

 “In the future, we will report events in real-time in our system,” he said.